beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

 ### TL;DR : ###
--  Use assembly decomp
+-  Scan the Victim IP to determine open ports on 8080 and 50628
+-  Find and modify an exploit (including some assembly code) to establish a revers shell to an IP Camera
+-  Pivot from the IP camera to an internal-only web application by using NoSQLi
 #

->Christmas 2023 is already just around the corner.
-The Bandit Yeti has been sleeping for most of the year to prepare to hack back into the Best Festival Company.
-Should he have used that time to plan his attack?
-Probably.
-But Yetis need a lot of energy, so don't judge!
+>Your main target?
+Access that internal-only web application.
+That's where the juicy stuff is hidden.
+Now, gettin' full privileges on the machine – that's a tasty bonus, but don't sweat it if it's out of reach.
+The key is to complete the mission without kickin' up a snowstorm.

+>Remember, this is all about bein' as silent as the falling snow and as cunning as the arctic fox.
+Ready?
+Let's dive into this digital blizzard and show 'em what the Bandit Yeti's made of!

 This room was included as one of the sidequests for the TryHackMe Advent of Cyber 2023.
-We are given [a network capture file; `VanSpy.pcapng`](assets/VanSpy.pcapng) and tasked with answering the following questions:
+We are given a target machine IP address which for the sake of this writeup will be **Victim IP: `10.10.106.239`**

 **NOTE :** Passwords, hashes and flags are redacted in this document.
-If you'd like to know the answers simply go to the [TryHackMe Room](https://tryhackme.com/room/adv3nt0fdbopsjcap) and follow the steps - it's free 😄
+If you'd like to know the answers simply go to the [TryHackMe Room](https://tryhackme.com/room/armageddon2r) and follow the steps - it's free 😄

 >What is the content of the first flag?
 >